 Taking fish oil or cod liver oil with food, especially fatty food, may help you better digest and absorb the omega-3 fatty acids.

 Never switch from a prescription medicine to a supplement without the help and oversight of your doctor.

 Fish oil may be easier to find than cod liver oil.
 However, dietary supplements are becoming easier to find in general.
-Everywhere from grocery stores to health food stores to Target and Amazon you can find a variety of supplements for sale.
+From grocery stores to health food stores to Target and Amazon, you can now find a variety of supplements for sale.